CaptainEven/MCMOT/README.md

 # MCMOT
 One-shot multi-class multi-object tracking
 </br>
-This is the extention work of FairMOT
+This is an extention work of FairMOT, which extends the one-class multi-object tracking to multi-class multi-object tracking
 ## Tracking test result